 - whether the expected quantum for the claim is more than $20,000.

 The application will be approved if the CLLAS considers the claim has sufficient merit to justify aid being granted.
 In some circumstances, aid may be approved initially to investigate the claim, and depending on the outcome, further aid may then be considered.

 Public interest/test cases

-The scheme's advisory committee may consider funding for matters of public interest or test cases in certain circumstances.
-A "public interest" or "test case" is one where:
+The CLLAS may consider funding public interest or test cases in certain circumstances.

-- the action involves an issue of broad public importance, the determination of which will benefit the public in general or a section of the public, or
+- the action involves an issue of broad public importance where the determination of the issue will benefit the general public, or a section of the public, or